Venison Roast

 - Italian herbs and bay leaves.
 To season the roast.
 You can use Italian seasonings (as I did) or a mix of herbs like thyme, parsley, and Rosemary.

-- Carrots, potatoes, and onion.
+- Carrots, potatoes, and onions.
 For the pan-roasted veggies.

 - Cornstarch.
 To thicken the gravy.

-Step 1- Sear the venison: Add oil to a large pot or Dutch oven and season the roast with sea salt and freshly ground black pepper.
-Then, sear the venison on all sides until it’s browned.
+Step 1- Sear the venison: Add oil to a large pot or Dutch oven and season the roast with salt and pepper.
+Sear the venison on all sides until it’s browned.

 Step 2- Build the sauce: Add the beef stock, tomato paste, balsamic vinegar, Worcestershire sauce, and juniper berries to the pot and stir to combine.
 Then, add the garlic cloves and Italian herbs.

 Step 3- Roast the venison: Cover the pot and place it in the oven.
-Allow it to roast for 4 to 5 hours or until the venison is tender.
+Allow it to roast for 4 hours or until the venison is tender.

 Step 4- Add vegetables: Remove the pot from the oven and add the carrots, potatoes, red onion, and bay leaves.
-Cover the pot and continue roasting for 2-3 hours or until the veggies are tender.
+Cover the pot and continue roasting for 2 hours.
 Then, transfer the roast and veggies to a serving platter and tent them with aluminum foil.

 Step 5- Make the gravy: Strain the cooking liquid from the pot into a separate saucepan.
 Discard any solids in the strainer.
 Then, place the saucepan over medium heat.
 In a small bowl, mix cornstarch with a little cold water to create a slurry.
 Whisk this slurry into the simmering liquid and stir until the gravy thickens to your desired consistency.